Many of today’s top e-commerce retailers are thinking, “Off with your head!”

 When the front end is decoupled from the back end like this, businesses can manage all their back-end content and then use APIs to distribute it wherever it needs to go: their website, a mobile app, email marketing, e-commerce sales platforms, and even IoT devices.

-A headless commerce setup gives businesses more flexibility to publish content to as many channels as they want, and to make fast and easy customizations to their front end displays to tailor that layer to their customers’ changing wants and needs.
+A headless commerce setup with headless CMS personalization gives businesses more flexibility to publish content to as many channels as they want, and to make fast and easy customizations to their front end displays to tailor that layer to their customers’ changing wants and needs.

 In other words, having a headless commerce architecture in place makes a retailer more agile and flexible.
 They can make changes to the customer experience quickly and easily, and that flexibility gives them more room to experiment with different customer journeys to see what’s the best fit for their buyers.